 If you believe your card or bank account has been used to make an unauthorized donation to a church you don’t recognize, there's a good chance your credit/debit card, bank account, or email address has been compromised.

-Below are some steps we recommend you take order to help correct the situation and potentially prevent further fraud with your information.
+Below are some steps we recommend you take to help correct the situation and potentially prevent further fraud with your information.

 - Contact your bank or credit card company immediately.
 Alert your bank or credit card company, and make a request to stop/reverse the charges.